guillaume-haerinck/portfolio/public/articles/infotrafic.md

 I started as an intern in Infotrafic and evolved to become a part-time developer next to my studies.
-I worked on different kind of projects, and one of them was the remaking of their main application.
+I worked on different kind of projects, and one of them was the remaking of their main application using modern web-technologies.

-[More description on its way]